gzahl/OpenWordClock/doc/source/index.rst

 OpenWordClock
 =============

-OpenWordClock is a fully open source wordclock that can be realist with hobbyist tools and capabilities.
+OpenWordClock is a fully open source wordclock that can be realised with hobbyist tools and capabilities.

 +-------------------------------------------+---------------------------------------+